Supplementary Online Textbook

 Second Edition, in progress

-Instructor Note about Textbook: This book draft just came out and I will be experimenting with using it as supplementary reading material throughout the course.
+Note on Textbook: The textbook is freely available online and can also be purchased at the above site.
 The course lecture slides from the instructor are relatively self-contained, but the supplementary textbook offers many valuable perspectives and examples.
 Note that the mathematical notation in the book and the course slides will not always be consistent.

 In this course we will study models and algorithms for automated planning and decision making.
 The course will be divided into four main sections.